 Reclassifications.
-As a result of recent acquisitions, certain financial statement captions have been added and as a result we have reclassified certain priorperiod amounts in our Consolidated Balance Sheet, Consolidated Statement of Income, and Consolidated Statement of Cash Flows to conform to the presentation for the current period.
+As a result of recent acquisitions, certain financial statement captions have been added and as a result we have reclassified certain priorperiod amounts on our Consolidated Balance Sheet, Consolidated Statement of Income, and Consolidated Statement of Cash Flows to conform to the presentation for the current period.

 Consolidated Balance Sheet.
-In conformity with the current presentation of Goodwill and Intangible Assets - Net on the Consolidated Balance Sheet, we have reclassified our December 31, 2014 Consolidated Balance Sheet to include \$1.6 million and \$3.2 million of goodwill and intangible assets previously disclosed in Property, Plant and Equipment - Net and Other Non-Current Assets, respectively, under Goodwill and Intangible Assets - Net.
+In conformity with the current presentation of Goodwill and Intangible Assets - Net on the Consolidated Balance Sheet, we have reclassified our December 31, 2014, Consolidated Balance Sheet to include \$1.6 million and \$3.2 million of goodwill and intangible assets previously disclosed in Property, Plant and Equipment - Net and Other Non-Current Assets, respectively, under Goodwill and Intangible Assets - Net.
 There was no impact to Total Assets as a result of the reclassification.

 Consolidated Statement of Income.
-In conformity with the current presentation of Cost of Sales on the Consolidated Statement of Income, we have reclassified \$23.5 million from Operating and Maintenance Expenses to Cost of Sales for the three months ended March 31, 2014.
+In conformity with the current presentation of Cost of Sales on the Consolidated Statement of Income, we have reclassified \$18.9 million from Operating and Maintenance Expenses to Cost of Sales for the quarter ended June 30, 2014 and \$42.4 million for the six months ended June 30, 2014.
 Cost of Sales includes purchased gas at SWL&P, expenses incurred to deliver coal at BNI Coal, and the cost of land and other sales at ALLETE Properties.
-There was no impact to Operating Income, Net Income, or Net Income Attributable to ALLETE as a result of the reclassification.
-Cost of Sales also includes costs associated with the manufacture and delivery of inventories at U.S. Water Services, our integrated water management company which was acquired February 10, 2015.
+Cost of Sales also includes costs associated with the manufacture and delivery of inventories at U.S. Water Services, our integrated water management company which was acquired on February 10, 2015.
 (See Note 4.
 Acquisitions.)
 In addition to the presentation of Cost of Sales, we have created new captions on the Consolidated Statement of Income to provide additional detail for Transmission Services and Taxes Other than Income Taxes.
 Transmission Services are MISO-related costs incurred for the transmission of electricity.
-In conformity with the current presentation, \$10.8 million of Transmission Services and \$11.2 million of Taxes Other than Income Taxes have been reclassified from Operating and Maintenance Expenses for the three months ended March 31, 2014.
+In conformity with the current presentation, we have reclassified from Operating and Maintenance Expenses \$10.5 million of Transmission Services and \$11.3 million of Taxes Other than Income Taxes for the quarter ended June 30, 2014, and \$21.3 million of Transmission Services and \$22.5 million of Taxes Other than Income Taxes for the six months ended June 30, 2014.
+There was no impact to Operating Income, Net Income, or Net Income Attributable to ALLETE as a result of these reclassifications.

 Consolidated Statement of Cash Flows.
-In conformity with the current presentation of the Amortization of Power Purchase Agreements on the Consolidated Statement of Cash Flows, we have reclassified \$2.3 million from Changes in Regulatory and Other Non-Current Liabilities to Amortization of Power Purchase Agreements for the three months ended March 31, 2014.
+In conformity with the current presentation of the Amortization of Power Purchase Agreements on the Consolidated Statement of Cash Flows, we have reclassified \$5.6 million from Changes in Regulatory and Other Non-Current Liabilities to Amortization of Power Purchase Agreements for the six months ended June 30, 2014.
 There was no impact on cash from (for) Operating Activities, Investing Activities, and Financing Activities as a result of the reclassifications.